 Assigning Pin for Camera Control

-Type “Resource” in CLI, and search for the pin you have connected to the camera OSD pin, which is LED_Strip in our example, and C08 is the pin number we are after.
+Type “Resource” in CLI, and search for the pin you have connected to the camera OSD pin.
+In our example it’s LED_Strip, and C08 is the pin number we are after.

 Note: You must run the resource command to find out which pin is used for LED_STRIP, because every FC can be different.